Supersonic Boom (Boom) presented plans for the future supersonic passenger plane

 Overture is the future supersonic plane

-Researchers from Boom Supersonic have not abandoned the idea of building a supersonic passenger plane.
-At the Paris Air Show they announced that their project is progressing well, but the focus is on safety, not on time.
-Thus, the XB-1 aircraft will be launched towards the end of the year 2019, with 6 months late.
-XB-1 is a test aircraft, which only has 2 seats, but is very useful in developing the Overture program.
+Researchers at Boom Supersonic (Boom) have not abandoned the idea of building a supersonic passenger plane.
+At the Paris Air Show they announced that their project is evolving well, but the emphasis is on safety, not time.
+Thus, the XB-1 aircraft will be launched towards the end of 2019, 6 months late.
+The XB-1 is a test aircraft, which has only 2 seats, but is very useful in developing the Overture program.

-Overture is intended to be a supersonic aircraft, which will be able to carry between 55 and 75 passenger, all-business.
+Overture wants to be a supersonic plane, which will be able to carry between 55 and 75 passengers, all-business.
 The crew will consist of 4 flight attendants and 2 pilots.
-Japan Airlines has invested 10 million dollars in Boom and pre-ordered 20 Overture aircraft.
+Japan Airlines has invested $ 10 million in Boom and pre-ordered 20 Overture aircraft.
 If all goes according to plan, the first passengers will be able to travel with Overture somewhere in 2025 - 2027.
-The test fleet will count 6 aircraft, and the first flight should be operated in 2020.
-At this point we are skeptical and do not believe that an Overture aircraft will rise from the ground in the next 2 years.
+The test fleet will number 6 aircraft, and the first flight should be operated in 2020.
+In this regard we are skeptical and do not really think that a Overture plane will rise from the ground in the next 2 years.

 But until Overture, the XB-1 will play an important role.
 By developing and testing the XB-1, Boom researchers will understand how Overture should be.

 XB-1 will play an important role in the development of Overture